 This is the real resource-intensive stuff.
 Multiple players engage in real time action in what are often incredibly latency-sensitive operations, such as the fast action shooting of CS:GO and Fortnite.

 Unsurprisingly, synchronous multiplayer games are the most resource intensive of the three gaming types.
 Unless you want raging gamers coming after you on Reddit, well-specified gaming servers with low latency network connections are needed to deliver acceptable speeds and experience.

 So, if your game involves either asynchronous or synchronous play between people, it’s best to opt for a powerful dedicated game server host who can provide the speeds needed to make gameplay excellent.

 The type of game you have should influence your hosting choice decision.
 But there are a couple more considerations you should make while evaluating your game server hosting options, namely:

 Are they predominantly in one or two countries?
 Or spread around the world?
-Understanding where your players are located is key to choosing the best game server hosting option for you.
+Understanding where your players are located is key to choosing the best gaming server hosting option for you.
 In virtually all computing scenarios, speed is crucial – but none more so than in gaming.
-Game servers are latency-sensitive applications: players experience games at their best when latency is below 60-100ms at the time of everyone playing together.
+Gaming servers are latency-sensitive applications: players experience games at their best when latency is below 60-100ms at the time of everyone playing together.